FahmedaKhanom24/MIT_FutureMakers_2023/README.md

 __Module 16__: As a last module in the program, we will explore an interesting application of deep models: style transfer.
 Style transfer is the process of applying the visual style of one image to another, creating a new image that combines the content of one image with the artistic characteristics of another.
 Style transfer and generative adversarial networks often discussed together, but they are not the same.
 The former is a particular task, while the latter is an approach for achieving the task.
 In this module, we will also clarify such foundational differences, and explore other related sub-topics.

-## Program Phase 2: The Tech Innovation Phase
+## Program Phase 2: The AI Innovation Phase
 During the Innnovation phase of our Virtual AI intensive (the last 2 weeks), student teams will **identify ONE real-world problem** that is of import and impact in their local and global contexts; **define a Capstone Project** to address the selected real-world problem; and **apply their newly-learned AI, ML and data skills to solve** the problem.
 Teams will continue to receive guidance and support from mentors in developing and presenting their Innovation projects.

 At the very beginning of Phase 2, the Makeathon theme choices will be presented by the program team.
 Participants will select one of them on which to base their Capstone project.
 All support materials, forms, and judging rubric and expectations will also be shared.